 - You want to use pure sesame oil.
 It is referred to as toasted or dark sesame oil.
 Toasted sesame oil is known for its rich, nutty, toasty taste.
 It has a distinct toasted sesame aroma and adds a punch of flavor to recipes, and this recipe is no different.
 Just be sure you don’t use light sesame oil; it is too neutral and doesn’t have enough flavor to complement the marinade.

-- Rice vinegar is a vinegar made from fermented rice in East Asia and Vietnam in Southeast Asia.
+- Rice vinegar is vinegar made from fermented rice in East Asia and Vietnam in Southeast Asia.
 It can be used as a sweetener in some stir-fries, dressings, sushi rice, etc. In this recipe, the vinegar gives the marinade a slightly tangy taste.

 Mix all the marinade ingredients together and add the trimmed chicken.
 Stir to cover the chicken completely.
-Cover and refrigerate 4 to 6 hours or overnight.
+Cover and refrigerate for 4 to 6 hours or overnight.

-Usually, I post directions on how to both grill the chicken and cook the chicken on the stovetop.
+Usually, I post directions on how to grill the chicken and cook the chicken on the stovetop.
 But this is one of those recipes that needs to be grilled to be really good.
 Trust me on this…It gives it a smoky depth of flavor you can’t get cooking on a stovetop.

 When you are ready to grill the chicken, let it sit at room temperature for 20 minutes.
 Meanwhile, heat your grill to medium-high or high heat (it will vary based on your grill).

 Place the chicken on the grill.
 I like to spoon any marinade left in the bottom of the bowl onto the chicken.
 Marinade equals flavor!
 Grill the chicken for 5 to 6 minutes per side.
 Always check that the internal temperature reaches 160F.
-(Temperature of the grill and grilling time will vary based on your own grill).
+(Temperature of the grill and grilling time will vary based on your grill).